Table of Contents

-The treatment of COPD is divided into a medical and a conservative approach.
-The basis of the conservative therapy is the absolute nicotine abstention and the elimination of other inhaled noxious agents.
-Patient training and breathing exercises combined with a training to improve cardiopulmonary capacity are also necessary.
+The treatment of COPD is divided into a medical and conservative approach.
+The basis of conservative therapy is the absolute nicotine abstention and the elimination of other inhaled noxious agents.
+Patient training and breathing exercises combined with training to improve cardiopulmonary capacity are also necessary.

-Vaccination against pneumococcal and influenza viruses are indicated for the prevention of infections.
-Furthermore, prophylaxis of osteoporosis with calcium and vitamin D3 is useful as is promotes osteoporosis with a glucocorticoid therapy.
-Existing infection sources have to be eliminated and comorbidities need to be treated consistently.
+Vaccination against pneumococcal and influenza viruses is indicated for the prevention of infections.
+Furthermore, prophylaxis of osteoporosis with calcium and vitamin D3 is useful as is counteracts glucocorticoid-induced osteoporosis.
+Existing infection sources have to be eliminated and comorbidities need to be treated.

-Drug therapy is structured according to a graduated scheme.
+Drug therapy is structured according to a graduate scheme.

-- The first group of patients with GOLD 1 to 2, 0 to 1 exacerbations per year and a few symptoms can be treated with a short-acting antichlinergic or short-acting β2-sympathomimetic each if needed.
-Alternative or supplement to this stage is a therapy with theophylline.
+The first group of patients with GOLD 1 to 2, 0 to 1 exacerbations per year and a few symptoms can be treated with a short-acting anticholinergic or short-acting β2-sympathomimetic as needed.
+Alternative or adjunctive to this regime is therapy with theophylline.

-- The second group of patients with GOLD 1 to 2, from 0 to 1 exacerbations per year but with stronger symptoms is treated with a long-acting anticholinergic, or a long acting β2-sympathomemimic.
-Alternative of supplement to this stage is a therapy with short-acting anticholinergics and/or short-acting β2-sympathomimetic and theophylline.
+The second group of patients with GOLD 1 to 2, from 0 to 1 exacerbations per year but with stronger symptoms is treated with a long-acting anticholinergic or a long-acting β2-sympathomimetic.
+Supplementary in this stage is therapy with short-acting anticholinergics and/or short-acting β2-sympathomimetics and theophylline.

-- The third group of patients with GOLD 3 to 4, two or more exacerbations per years and few symptoms is treated with an inhaled glucocorticosteroids and a long-acting anticholinergic, or a long-acting β2-sympathomimetic.
-Alternative or supplement to this stage is a therapy with short-acting anticholinergics and/or short-acting β2-sympathomometic and theophylline.
+The third group of patients with GOLD 3 to 4, with two or more exacerbations per year and few symptoms, is treated with an inhaled glucocorticosteroids and a long-acting anticholinergic, or a long-acting β2-sympathomimetic.
+Alternative or supplement to this stage is therapy with short-acting anticholinergics and/or short-acting β2-sympathomimetic and theophylline.

-- The fourth group of patients with OLD 3 to 4, two or more exacerbations per years and stronger symptoms gets inhaled glucocorticosteroids and a long-effective β2-sympathomemitetic and/or a long-effective anticholinergic.
-Alternative or supplement to this stage is a therapy with short-acting anticholinergics and/or short-acting β2-sympathomimetic and theophylline and carbocisteine.
+The fourth group of patients with GOLD 3 to 4, two or more exacerbations per years and stronger symptoms get inhaled glucocorticosteroids and a long-effective β2-sympathomimetic and/or a long-acting anticholinergic.
+Alternative or supplement to this stage is therapy with short-acting anticholinergics and/or short-acting β2-sympathomimetic and theophylline and carbocisteine.

 Therapy of acute recurrent exacerbations

-In this case, a hospitalization is often sought, especially if strong dyspnoea and/or tachypnoea or a higher age of the patients occur.
-When infection-related exacerbations, antibiotic therapy is indicated based on antibiotic susceptibility of the suspected pathogens as well as the patient’s clinical condition Patients with mild exacerbations can be treated in outpatient with aminopenicillin (alternatively doxycycline, macrolides).
+In this case, hospitalization is often sought, especially if strong dyspnoea and/or tachypnoea or older age of the patients occur.
+In infection-related exacerbations, antibiotic therapy is indicated based on antibiotic susceptibility of the suspected pathogens as well as the patient’s clinical condition.
+Patients with mild exacerbations can be treated as outpatients with aminopenicillin (alternatively doxycycline, macrolides).

-Acute recurrent exacerbations is a complication of COPD, which requires an adjustment of therapy.
-The viral or bacterial infections cause more deterioration that may last longer than 24 hours.
-Also, co-morbidities such as cardiovascular disease or metabolic syndrome, lung carcinoma, muscle weakness and osteoporosis (due to catabolic mechanism with increased work of breathing) and depression are complications of COPD.
+Acute recurrent exacerbations are complications of COPD that require an adjustment of therapy.
+Viral or bacterial infections may cause a more severe deterioration that may last longer than 24 hours.
+Also, co-morbidities such as cardiovascular disease or metabolic syndrome, lung carcinoma, muscle weakness and osteoporosis (due to catabolic mechanisms requiring an increased work of breathing) and depression are complications of COPD.

 Weight loss with increased work of breathing is typical.
-Among the late complications the respiratory failure is included and the pulmonary heart disease, which is due to the Euler-Liljestrand mechanism and direct vascular loss in a pulmonary emphysema.
-Pulmonary hypertension may lead to right heart failure with, for example, hepatomegaly or ascites.
+Among the late complications, respiratory failure is common and cor pulmonale is due to the Euler-Liljestrand mechanism and direct vascular loss.
+Pulmonary hypertension may lead to right heart failure with hepatomegaly and ascites.